Arts and Cultural Facility List

 433 W Murray Ave, Durham, NC 27704

-The Museum of Life and Science offers an interactive science park includes a two-story science center, one of the largest butterfly conservatories on the East Coast and beautifully landscaped outdoor exhibits which are safe havens for rescued black bears, lemurs and endangered red wolves – over 84 acres of outdoor exhibits and over 60 species of live animals.
+The Museum of Life and Science offers an interactive science park that includes a two-story science center, one of the largest butterfly conservatories on the East Coast, and beautifully landscaped outdoor exhibits which are safe havens for rescued black bears, lemurs, and endangered red wolves – over 84 acres of outdoor exhibits and over 60 species of live animals.
 Admission: $195 per 30 students.
 For more information visit the Museum of Life and Science website.

 NC State LIVE